Fellsströnd and Skarðsströnd in West Iceland - the Saga Circle of Iceland

 My room at Vogur Country Lodge

-Vogur Country Lodge was renovated in 2012 and opened in January 2013.
 It is a converted barn, beautifully renovated.
-There are 24 rooms and 4 suites here.
+There are 24 rooms and four suites here.

 There is also a barbecue hut at Vogur, where one can grill one's own food.
-You can also use the outside hot tub at Vogur and sauna.
+You can also use the outside hot tub at Vogur and the sauna.

-Fellsströnd and Skarðsströnd in West Iceland - the Saga Circle of IcelandMy room at Vogar the morning after in a different light
+Fellsströnd and Skarðsströnd in West Iceland - the Saga Circle of IcelandMy room at Vogar, the morning after, in a different light

 We dined at Vogur in the evening in the dining hall and got excellent food.